ericdowell/resource-controller/readme.md

 ```

 ## Quick Start
-Full Documentation can be found int the [Wiki](https://github.com/ericdowell/resource-controller/wiki/Index)
+Full Documentation can be found in the [Wiki](https://github.com/ericdowell/resource-controller/wiki/Index)